This article was updated on Tuesday, December 16, 2025, and updated sections are marked with the ⚠️ icon.

 In X-Plane 12, many users complain about “saw-edged” (jagged) shadows inside the cockpit — low-resolution shadow maps, and coarse shadow detail that degrade immersion and, importantly, make scanning harder.
 The cockpit shadow saw-edge fix is a tweak achieved by editing XP12-installation-folder → Resources → settings.txt to increase shadow map resolution sizes used for cockpit shadows up to 8192.
 Remember to backup the file before making any edits.

 Another handy tweak addresses an annoying side effect while in-sim, Graphics setting Shadow Quality is set to Aircraft Only: the infamous flickering water textures.
-By editing XP12-installation-folder → Resources → settings.txt to keep scenery shadows enabled to prevent water flickering, while other shadows-related rendering is minimal to gain better performance.
+By editing XP12-installation-folder → Resources → settings.txt to keep scenery shadows enabled, prevents water flickering, while other shadows-related rendering is minimal to gain better performance.
 The result is smooth, stable water surfaces that no longer flash visually when you pan the camera or descend over coastlines.

 You can use a simple FlyWithLua tweak to make the raindrops on the windshield look more realistic by adjusting their scale.
-Adding the line
+Adding the lines

 to your Lua script will reduce the default size of the rain droplets, making them appear smaller and more proportional to the real-world view from the cockpit.
-This change improves immersion, especially when flying in heavy rain, by preventing the overly large droplets from obstructing too much of the windshield and creating a more natural precipitation effect.
+It also removes the ‘Star Wars–style’ streaking effect that appears when flying through precipitation.
+These changes improves immersion, especially when flying in heavy rain, by preventing the overly large droplets from obstructing too much of the windshield and creating a more natural precipitation effect.

 If you notice distracting vibrating reflections on aircraft surfaces or along the coastline waters in X-Plane 12, you can disable them entirely with a simple Lua script.
 By using